CASH OR VENMO ONLY

 Vandalizing junk vehicles or structures will not be tolerated.

-No parts or components may be looted or removed from any junk vehicle or place on the field.
+No parts or components are to be looted or removed from any junk vehicle or place on the field.

 All radios used MUST be capable of using the 22 channels of FRS/GMRS frequencies of the UHF band.